-Our first design experimentation examines the fundamental response given the application of two-directional patterns.
-The Experimentation 1 series includes a set of six variants that were developed in a 3D environment working from a predetermined 3D surface shape.
-By simulating the material behaviour using the 'Karamba' plug-in for 'Grasshopper' as shown in Figure 1, the required patterns were back-calculated, from the predetermined global 3D geometry (see Fig. 3).
+Our first experiment examines the fundamental response given the application of two-directional patterns.
+The Experiment 1 series includes a set of six variants that were developed in a 3D environment working from a predetermined 3D surface shape.
+By simulating the material behaviour using the 'Karamba' plug-in for 'Grasshopper' (figure 01), the required patterns were back-calculated, from the predetermined global 3D geometry (figure 03).
 The Karamba simulation was aimed at producing the optimal topological arrangement of material for the predetermined forms with a given set of pre-defined boundary conditions.

-To test the process, rather than working with large architectural cladding panels, smaller, more manageable panels of composite material were fabricated.
+To test the process, rather than working with large architectural cladding panels, smaller panels of composite material were fabricated.
 But to simulate a comparably large format condition, a designed product was needed where the edge condition and form of the 3d doubly curved surface could be taken as the target.
 We chose to make the designed product a wearable accessory for the arm, wrist and hand.

-Figure 3: The design pattern - informed by the Karamba simulation.
-Embossed pattern lines respond to the textile stress lines (shown in red).
+Figure 03: The design pattern is being informed by the Karamba simulation.
+Pattern lines are aligned with the textile stress lines (in red colour).

-Figure 4: Tests A, B, C, D, E, F - Two directional embossed patterns calculated to produce a wearable with prescribed form describing the intended paraboloid geometry (marked in red in Figure 2) were used as guidelines to align our spiral geometric patterns.
-The embossing thickness and width and the fame periphery were parametrically modified in order to produce the shape and properties of the finalised objects (A, B, C, D, E, F) as shown in Figure 4.
+Figure 04: Tests A, B, C, D, E, F - Two directional embossed patterns designed to produce a wearable describing the intended paraboloed geometry (marked in red in figure 02) were used as guidelines to align our spiral geometric paterns.
+The embossing thickness and width and the fame periphery were parametrically modified in order to produce the shape and properties of the finalised objects (A, B, C, D, E, F) as shown in figure 4.
 The original Lycra sheet was 200x200mm and it was pre-stretched by 50mm, a strain of 40%.
 The printed TPU95 filament was applied in different thicknesses: 1mm for tests E, and F; 1.5mm for A, C, D; and 2mm for B. The combined influence of pattern geometry and material thickness result in visible formal differences, and these are described below:

-Starting with a rectangular spiral pattern set in a bounding square periphery (see Fig. 3) we have developed the set of six iterations of wearable accessories shown in Figure 4.
+Starting with a rectangular spiral pattern set in a bounding square periphery (figure 03) we have developed the set of six iterations of wearable accessories shown in figure 04.
 The stress lines